 Good luck out there.

-The following user says Thank You to JonnyBoy for this post:
+The following 2 users say Thank You to JonnyBoy for this post:

 I think the MP indicator looks ok other than that these guys have way too much stuff on screen for it to be digestible.
 I very much believe that simplicity through refining techniques is a great path forward in my trading at least.